Within There is but One Abode

 The artworks of Nacha Canvas arise out of her experimentation with clay: a material that is constantly shifting states between dust, damp, soft paste and dry, rigid objects.
 As a raw material, clay represents different temporal dimensions: it is an element that is thousands of years old but also projects infinitely into the future and always has the quality of potentially becoming or producing unexpected shapes.
 The artist explores this cycle of transformations and states in her models, a process in which faults or slight deformations arise out of minor mutations that perpetuate the production line of new forms.
 This process gave rise to the installation she called Congénere, a term that refers to the fact that in spite of their differences they are all different forms with a shared nature.
 The subtle, gradual transformation undergone by the pieces raises questions about time and the context of their birth and re-identifies them as objects that straddle the boundary between culture and natural organisms.

-Nacha Canvas studied Graphic Design at the Universidad de Buenos Aires, where she taught Morphology.
+Nacha Canvas (Tierra del Fuego, 1990) studied Graphic Design at the Universidad de Buenos Aires, where she taught Morphology.
 At the same time, she trained in the disciplines of Ceramics, Drawing and Photography.
 Twice winner of the Bienal de Arte Joven de Buenos Aires in the Visual Arts category, she obtained a training scholarship at the Casa Tres Patios residency in Medellín, Colombia (2013) and a grant to develop the Friso project, curated by Lara Marmor, Marcela Sinclair and Patricio Larrambebere (2017).
 In 2016, she received an honourable mention in the Itaú Visual Arts Prize and was selected to participate in the Braque Prize, Muntref, in 2019.
 Her work has been exhibited in several cities around Argentina, as well as Miami, New York, Toronto, Lima, Brussels and Punta del Este.

 La Chola Poblete at the exhibition Within There Is But One Abode

-The work of Mauricio Poblete explores the interrupted transformation of bodies and identities as embodied by mingling, mixture and exchange.
+The work of La Chola Poblete explores the interrupted transformation of bodies and identities as embodied by mingling, mixture and exchange.
 Employing performative, sculptural and pictorial languages, the artist develops a system of symbols identified with bodily accessories such as clothing, jewellery, masks and objects.
-Through a repertory of bodily and ornamental forms seen in a set of bread masks laid out like archaeological pieces, he enacts an ongoing mutation of figures in a search for a forever shifting identity and to renew the symbolic power of ancestral cultures.
+Through a repertory of bodily and ornamental forms seen in a set of bread masks laid out like archaeological pieces, she enacts an ongoing mutation of figures in a search for a forever shifting identity and to renew the symbolic power of ancestral cultures.
 The process of experimentation and learning undergone by the artist for each of his pieces revolves around bread as a living material; a perishable, primordial element that is moulded to represent a state of change.

-Mauricio Poblete studied for the BA degree and teacher training degree in Visual Arts at the Universidad de Cuyo.
-He participated in solo and collective exhibitions with artworks that include: Il martirio di Chola (Espacio Cultural Julio Le Parc, 2014), Esercizi del pianto (Primera Bienal de Performance, Museo Provincial de Bellas Artes Franklin Rawson, 2015), Rumore (Museo Municipal de Arte Moderno de Mendoza, 2016), American Beauty (Imagen Galería, arteBA 2017); Pierrot (Plataforma Futuro, Centro Cultural Conte Grand, 2017); Pierrot II (Pasaje 17 Galería, 2017), Ejercicios para cargar ausencias [Exercises for Carrying Absences] (A la Cal, Santa Fe, 2018), Muerte de barro [Death of Mud] (Imagen Galería, arteBA 2018), Todos sabemos lo fácil que es hacer llorar a alguien [Everybody Knows How Easy It is to Make Someone Cry] (El Cultural San Martín, 2018); Slave ( Museo Carlos Alonso, Mendoza, 2019), El órgano masculino de la Chola [The Chola’s Male Organ]a (A la Cal, MAC, Córdoba 2019) and Tenedor de hereje [Heretic’s Fork] (Pasto, Buenos Aires, 2021).
-He participated in the Artists’ Programme of the Universidad Torcuato Di Tella (2018) and in the Artists’ Programme of MARCO Arte Foco, artist-in-residence workshops and the training and experimentation platform lab for transdisciplinary artists, at the Complejo Teatral de Buenos Aires (2019).
-He is part of the collective of dissident activists ‘Comparsa Drag’.
+La Chola Poblete (Mendoza, 1989) studied for the BA degree and teacher training degree in Visual Arts at the Universidad de Cuyo.
+She participated in solo and collective exhibitions with artworks that include: Il martirio di Chola (Espacio Cultural Julio Le Parc, 2014), Esercizi del pianto (Primera Bienal de Performance, Museo Provincial de Bellas Artes Franklin Rawson, 2015), Rumore (Museo Municipal de Arte Moderno de Mendoza, 2016), American Beauty (Imagen Galería, arteBA 2017); Pierrot (Plataforma Futuro, Centro Cultural Conte Grand, 2017); Pierrot II (Pasaje 17 Galería, 2017), Ejercicios para cargar ausencias [Exercises for Carrying Absences] (A la Cal, Santa Fe, 2018), Muerte de barro [Death of Mud] (Imagen Galería, arteBA 2018), Todos sabemos lo fácil que es hacer llorar a alguien [Everybody Knows How Easy It is to Make Someone Cry] (El Cultural San Martín, 2018); Slave ( Museo Carlos Alonso, Mendoza, 2019), El órgano masculino de la Chola [The Chola’s Male Organ]a (A la Cal, MAC, Córdoba 2019) and Tenedor de hereje [Heretic’s Fork] (Pasto, Buenos Aires, 2021).
+She participated in the Artists’ Programme of the Universidad Torcuato Di Tella (2018) and in the Artists’ Programme of MARCO Arte Foco, artist-in-residence workshops and the training and experimentation platform lab for transdisciplinary artists, at the Complejo Teatral de Buenos Aires (2019).
+She is part of the collective of dissident activists ‘Comparsa Drag’.